 - If test results are not available by the time of arrival in Hawaiʻi, the traveler will remain in quarantine until their test results are received.
 If the test results are negative and can be verified, the traveler will then be exempt from the quarantine.

 - All travelers are subject to the pre-test requirement, including children of all ages.

 - Travelers are responsible for the cost of the test.

 - No commercial testing will be provided at Hawaiʻi airports.

-Long story short, reopening Hawaii basically means, the safety measures have to be proven and in place.
-Reopen Hawaii at this point means nothing more than lifting the 14 day quarantine for visitors, if the can provide a negative Covid-19 test.
+In short, reopening Hawaii at this point means nothing more than lifting the 14 day quarantine for visitors, if the can provide a negative Covid-19 test.